John Odey

-John Ogar Odey (1 November 1959 - 7 October 2018) was a Nigerian politician who served as minister of information and communications in July 2007 and became minister for environment in December 2008 after President Umaru Yar'Adua reshuffled his cabinet.
+John Ogar Odey (1 November 1959 - 7 October 2018) was a Nigerian politician who served as Minister of Information and Communications in July 2007 and became Minister for Environment in December 2008 after President Umaru Yar'Adua reshuffled his cabinet.
+He was a Cross River State Commissioner for Agriculture between 2003 to 2005 and a former State Treasurer of the PDP.

 Biography

 Odey graduated with a B.Sc. in banking and finance from the University of Calabar in 1986.
-He was active within the media, with positions such as general manager for South-South Communication and chairman of News Agency of Nigeria.
+He was active within the media, with positions such as General Manager for South-South Communication and Board Chairman of News Agency of Nigeria.
 He was appointed National Publicity Secretary of the Peoples Democratic Party (PDP) in 2004.

-He served as minister of information and communications and then as minister for the environment in the cabinet of Umaru Yar'Adua.
-In March 2010, he handed over to the permanent secretary for the ministry of environment after Vice President Goodluck Jonathan dissolved his cabinet.
+He served as Minister of Information and Communications and then as Minister for the Environment in the cabinet of Umaru Yar'Adua.
+In March 2010, he handed over to the Permanent Secretary for the Ministry of Environment after Vice President Goodluck Jonathan dissolved his cabinet.
+He retained his environmental portfolio when Jonathan reconstituted the cabinet in April 2010.

 Death

 Odey died on Sunday, 7 October 2018, in Dubai, United Arab Emirates, after a cancer-related illness that made him travel out of the country for medical treatment.